rubykv/rubykv/README.md

 </div>

 ---
-### :woman_technologist: Ruby K V  -  Learning | Building | Writing
+### :woman_technologist: Ruby K V

-I'm a Copywriter, Technical Content Creator and Programmer based out of USA.
+Copywriter, Technical Content Creator and Programmer based out of USA.

 - I'm a Software Architect & Developer with experience of over a decade, working on Enterprise / StartUp IT solutions.